chamindra/marvim/readme.md

 "Freeze?
 I'm a robot, not a refrigerator" - Marvin the Paranoid Android

 ## Change Log

+### v0.5
+* Refactorted to support latest plugin format of VIM 8
+* Added help files and changed the readme to be markdown
+* Fixed issues with files with multiple dots in them and other fixes
+* Kudos to @omrisarig13 for VIM 8 refactor
 ### v0.4
 * Now supports autocompletion when searching for macros
 * The filetype gives the default namespace for storage and retrieval